Current Students - Life in the UK

 All Student Route students who have paid the Immigration Health Surcharge as part of the visa application process are entitled to free medical advice and hospital treatment under the National Health Service in Scotland.
 The cost of dental care and eye tests are not covered by the NHS.

 It is advisable to register with a doctor once you are settled in your accommodation.
-If you are living on campus you can register with our local GP by picking up a form at our Student Services reception desk.
+If you are living on campus, you can register with our local GP online.

 Student medical services are delivered in partnership with: